-The test is in the poem’s weight, nothing equitable but fair,
+The test is in its gauge, a poem’s weight, nothing equitable but fair,

 Upon some higher power in the substance that in its sleep